bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 users is to build up infrastructure that can run a Bokeh server for each app or at least for each user.
-The Bokeh project or a third party might create a public service for this kind of usage in the future but such developments are beyond the scope this article.
+The Bokeh project or a third party might create a public service for this kind of usage in the future but such developments are beyond the scope this documentation.

 Another possibility is to have one app that can access data and other artifacts published by many different people, possibly with access controls.
 This sort of